 A Michigan native and avid member of the University of Michigan rowing team, Christopher’s path to being an executive chef in the Napa Valley followed a rather unconventional route.
 Inspired by a mother who baked cakes to supplement her income from the airline industry, a father who spent a lot of time in the backyard, experimenting with his meat smoker, and a mentor who once worked for the CEO of Weight Watchers, he attended the Culinary Institute of America in Hyde Park before setting off on a quest for broader culinary experience, travelling east to west across the United States.
 From a farm to table restaurant in the Berkshires, to the kitchens of the Besh Group in New Orleans and eventually to San Francisco to work at Atelier Crenn --just in time to experience life as a chef at a Two-Star Michelin restaurant.
 Stints at SPQR, Bourbon Steak, and The Claremont Hotel followed.
 Joining another exalted culinary team, he rose to the position of Executive Sous Chef at the much celebrated, COI, helping the restaurant earn its 3rd Michelin star.

-The Napa Valley beckoned and this is where Tres Sabores was able to tap into some of his generous and creative spirit, even as he moved into the limelight once again as Executive Chef at Darioush Winery.
+The Napa Valley beckoned and this is where Tres Sabores was able to tap into some of his generous and creative spirit.
 Christopher was one of our Chef’s at our 2019 Pomegranate and Paella Party, originating a terrific shrimp taco as well as a simply breathtaking Pomegranate and Coconut ice for our festivities.
 I asked him to elaborate on his amazing Fish Taco recipe when we needed a particularly wonderful recipe to accompany our Sonoma Mountain Sauvignon blanc.

 Grilled Chili-Marinated Rockfish Tacos with Green Mango Salsa &